mobilehero/geek-spinner/readme.md

 ### .fail([text])

-Stop the spinner, change it to a red `✖` and persist the `text`.
+Stop the spinner, change it to a `✖` and persist the `text`.
 Returns the instance.
 See the GIF below.

+### .info([text])

+Stop the spinner, change it to a `›` and persist the `text`.
+Returns the instance.
+See the GIF below.

 ### .note([text])

+Stop the spinner, change it to a red `›` and persist the `text`.
+Returns the instance.
+See the GIF below.

 ### .stopAndPersist([symbol], [text])